jwobarros/django-recipe-manager/README.md

 # django-recipe-manager
-Django recipe manager system is a web application that allows users to store, manage, and share their favorite recipes.
+Django recipe manager system is a web application that allows users to store and manage their favorite recipes.